-The second strand (see, for example, Bernanke and Gertler (1989), Kiyotaki and Moore (1997), Greenwald and Stiglitz, 1987a,b, 1988a,b, 1993a,b, 2003) and the references cited there), only entering into the mainstream in the aftermath of the Great Recession, attempted to bring together modern micro with macro, incorporating one or more of the ways in which actual markets are far from perfect ("market failures")-besides the possibility of nominal wage and price rigidities, and to which they gave a different interpretation and explanation.17 In doing so, this strand resurrected the thinking of Irving Fisher (1933), who promulgated a quite different version of macropdynamics than the Hicksian interpretation of Keynes based on wage and price rigidity.
+17 Indeed, information economics had identified the possibility of real rigidities-in competitive equilibrium, real wages and interest rates could be set at levels at which markets do not clear.
+Risk aversion and instrument uncertainty provide an explanation for slow adjustments.
+See Greenwald and Stiglitz (1989).
+More recently, Fajgelbaum et al. (2017) have provided a simple general model in which information flows more slowly during recessions, and so uncertainty is higher and persists. than the Hicksian interpretation of Keynes based on wage and price rigidity.
 Fisher emphasized the consequences of flexibility and debt-deflation.
 The departures from the standard competitive equilibrium model which play a critical role in these models include incomplete contracts and capital market imperfections, including those associated with imperfect information, incomplete risk markets,18 and market irrationalities.
 (Minsky (1986) was particularly influential in the latter.)
 It is perhaps worth noting that policy-makers in recent downturns-in Japan, Europe, and even the US-have been focused on deflation, on the possibility that prices might fall, not on price rigidities.19

 In the discussion below, I illustrate the inadequacies of the DSGE framework by focusing on the 2008 crisis.
-Some advocates of DSGE models say these models were not meant to address "oncein-a-hundred-year floods."
+Some advocates of DSGE models say these models were not meant to address 'once-in-a-hundred-year floods'.
 There are several responses to this defence.
-The first is by way of analogy: What would one think of a medical doctor who, when a patient comes with a serious disease, responded by saying, "I am sorry, but I only deal with colds"?
+The first is by way of analogy: what would one think of a medical doctor who, when a patient comes with a serious disease, responded by saying, 'I am sorry, but I only deal with colds'?

-The second is that not only did the model fail to predict the crisis; it effectively said that it could not happen.
-Under the core hypotheses (rational expectation, exogenous shocks), a crisis of that form and magnitude simply could not occur.
+The second is that not only did the model fail to predict the crisis; it effectively said that it couldn't happen.
+Under the core hypotheses (rational expectation, exogenous shocks), a crisis of that form and magnitude simply couldn't occur.